 Director of Chapters

-Peggy Li joined ACS in October 2015 and currently serves as the Associate Director of Chapters.
+Peggy Li joined ACS in October 2015 and currently serves as the Director of Chapters.
 In this capacity, she assists in managing the existing network of ACS chapters, facilitating the programming of chapters, working with members to realize their potential for creating a constructive dialogue for change, cultivating and supporting our next generation of progressive leaders, building connections and strengthening our progressive network, promoting diversity and inclusion throughout our network, seeking opportunities to found new ACS chapters, building and maintaining relationships with advisors, and integrating chapter activities and chapter members into ACS’s substantive initiatives and network of members.

 Before joining ACS, Li served as a Staff Attorney at Legal Services of Northern California (LSNC) working primarily with rural seniors on elder, housing, and public benefits law.
 Li also served as a coordinator for LSNC’s Race Equity Project conducting research, facilitating monthly calls, spearheading office-wide projects, and providing trainings on framing, implicit bias, and social cognition.
 She has also been published in the ACS Blog, the Akron Law Review, and the Berkeley Journal of Gender, Law & Justice.